 · Granted funds to FMPS for the Bethel Elementary School history education day (2009)

-· Wrote the successful nominated of Francis Mill Preservation Society and Tanna Timbes to receive the Gertrude S. Caraway Award for Historic Preservation
+· Wrote the successful nomination of Francis Mill Preservation Society and Tanna Timbes to receive the Gertrude S. Caraway Award for Historic Preservation

 from Preservation NC (2010)